-Is Drifting allowed at AMP?
+Are drifting events allowed at AMP?
 No. The tire-smoke, squealing tires and loud engine noises that are produced by drifting cars are not “neighbor friendly.”

 How many people can be allowed on site at any given time?
-AMP’s Special Use Permit allows for a maximum of 200 people to be on site at any time with an off-duty police officer required at 99 people and over.
-Gates open at 8:00 AM, vehicles are from 9:00 AM-4:00 PM, with gates closed and the facility vacated by 5:00 PM.
+AMP’s Special Use Permit allows for a maximum of 200 people to be on site at any time.
+Operating hours are from 8:00AM – 5:00PM.